ezrosent/frawk/info/performance.md

 ## Benchmark Setup

-All benchmark numbers report the minimum wall time across 5 iterations.
-None of these utilities make a noticeable use of multi-core parallelism in single invocations.
+All benchmark numbers report the minimum wall time across 5 iterations, along with the composite system and user times for that invocation as reported by the `time` command.

+In benchmarks that are embarrassingly parallel, this doc includes measurements for both parallel and serial invocations of frawk.
+The parallel invocations launch 4 workers.

 ### Test Data
 These benchmarks run on CSV and TSV versions of two data-sets: